Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Implication

 \subsection{Adjusting Training Set to Avoid Degradation Overfitting}

-Our previous experiments have yielded three significant practical findings: (1) By limiting the number of background images used in training, the network can focus more on learning the image content instead of overfitting to the rain streaks; (2) Enlarging the range of rain streaks in the training set can allow for the use of more background images in training; (3) Surprisingly, a small number of background images can already yield satisfactory reconstruction performance.
-These findings can be directly applied to enhance the generalization capabilities of existing models with minimal modifications.
-Our strategy is straightforward: find a balance between the quantity of background images and the range of rain streaks in the training set to avoid overfitting to rain streaks.
+Our previous experiments have yielded three significant practical findings: (1) By limiting the number of background images used in training, the network can focus more on learning the image content instead of overfitting to the rain streaks; (2) Enlarging the range of rain streaks in the training set can allow for the use of more background images in training; (3) Surprisingly, a small number of background images is sufficient for reconstruction performance.
+These insights can be directly applied to enhance the generalization of existing models with minimal modification.
+Our strategy is therefore straightforward: balance the complexity of the backgrounds against the rain to prevent the network from overfitting to the degradation.

 Some quantitative results are presented in Tab. \ref{tab:app}.
-We use three deraining models as baselines (ResNet, SPDNet \cite{yi2021structure}, RCDNet \cite{wang2020model}) and demonstrate the power of the proposed simple strategy.
-We use 30,000 background images and medium-range rain to train our baseline models.
-The test set is the R100 dataset \cite{yang2017deep}.
-We quantify the deraining effect and the background reconstruction effect according to the decouple evaluation metrics $E_R$ and $E_B$.
-We also test PSNR as a reference.
+We demonstrate our strategy on three baselines: ResNet, SPDNet \cite{yi2021structure}, and RCDNet \cite{wang2020model}.
+These models are conventionally trained on 30,000 backgrounds with medium-range rain and tested on the R100 dataset \cite{yang2017deep}.
+We evaluate using our decoupled metrics, $E_R$ for rain removal and $E_B$ for background reconstruction, with PSNR as a reference.
 It can be seen that using the existing training methods cannot generalize well to the unseen rain of R100, which is shown by the poor deraining performance in Tab. \ref{tab:app}.
 However, due to the learning on a large number of images, the reconstruction errors of the baseline models are generally lower.
 Thus the PSNR values cannot objectively reflect the rain removal effect.
-We reduce the training background images to 64, which is the upper limit of the image number that can make the model generalize under medium range rain.
+Applying our first strategy, we reduce the training backgrounds to 64 images.
 At this time, the rain removal performance has greatly improved, but at the cost of background reconstruction performance.
-By enlarging the rain range and training with more background images, we are able to achieve a trade-off between rain removal performance and background reconstruction.
+By balancing a more complex rain range with more background images, we achieve a strong trade-off, excelling in both rain removal and background reconstruction.